jacubero/aws-architect-associate/docs/storage.rst

 How a request is routed
 -----------------------

+In AWS, S3 does not provide any query facility.
+To retrieve a specific object the user needs to know the exact bucket / object key.
+In this case, it is recommended to have an own DB system which manages the S3 metadata and key mapping.

 S3 uses DNS to route requests to facilities that can process them.
 This system works very effectively.
 However, temporary routing errors can occur.
 If a request arrives at the wrong Amazon S3 region, S3 responds with a temporary redirect that tells the requester to resend the request to the correct region.
 If a request is incorrectly formed, S3 uses permanent redirects to provide direction on how to perform the request correctly and S3 will respond with a 400 error.

 In the following diagram are the steps of how the DNS request process occurs: